 Another method of expanding Lyro's data source is adding individual question-and-answer pairs manually, one by one.
 Whenever you use this option (by using the Add button in the Data sources section, and selecting Add manually), you will need to compose a question and an appropriate response yourself:

 Naturally, you can edit (or remove) any of the pairs, by accessing the options menu for each pair individually - on the right.
 By using the Edit option, you will see the question and answer once again, available to customise.
-You can also disable the given Q&A without removing it completely - simply deactivate the blue toggle next to the Lyro AI label:
+You can also disable the given Q&A without removing it completely - simply deactivate the blue toggle next to the Lyro and/or Copilot label:

 Adding knowledge by importing files